 Coats’ disease usually occurs in children or teenagers under the age of 18 but most often before the age of 10.
 It affects boys more than girls, and most children with Coats’ disease only have the retinal changes in one eye.

-When you look at something, light passes through the front of your eye, and is focused by the lens onto your retina.
-The retina is a delicate tissue that lines the inside of your eye.
+When you look at something, light is focused onto your retina.
+The retina is a delicate tissue, made up of light sensitive cells, that lines the inside of your eye.
 Your retina converts the light into electrical signals that travel along the optic nerve to our brain.
-The brain interprets these signals so we can "see" the world around us.
+The brain interprets these signals so we can “see” the world around us.
 The retina is supplied with blood by a delicate network of blood vessels on its surface and by a layer of blood vessels underneath the retina.

-Coats' disease affects the retinal blood supply, in particular the retinal capillaries.
-Retinal capillaries are important in supplying your retina with blood.
-Blood carries nutrients to the cells of your retina so that they work correctly.
-The cells of your retina need to remain healthy as your vision depends on this.
+Coats’ disease affects the smaller blood vessels (capillaries) in your retina.
+Retinal capillaries are important in supplying your retina with blood which carries nutrients to the cells of your retina so that they work correctly.
+The cells of your retina need to remain healthy for you to be able to see clearly.

 Coats’ disease causes retinal capillaries to develop incorrectly.
 They become wider (dilated) and twisted, which make them more noticeable when the inside of your eye is examined.
 The medical term for these changes is telangiectasia.

-Where there are areas of exudates and telangiectasia your retina will not be able to function correctly.
-This in turn will affect this area of your vision.
+Where there are areas of exudates and telangiectasia your retina won’t be able to work properly.
+This in turn will mean you won’t be able to see clearly in this part of your vision.

-Most children with Coats' disease don’t have any symptoms – the eye does not look unusual, is not painful or red, and your child will not usually be aware that there is a problem.
+Most children with Coats’ disease don’t have any symptoms – the eye doesn’t look unusual, isn’t painful or red, and your child won’t usually be aware that there is a problem.
 Often children are diagnosed following an unusual finding at an optician’s appointment, after failing a school vision screening test, or when the eye has an odd appearance on photographs like a white/pale pupil rather than a red pupil when a flash photograph is taken.

-The cause of Coats’ disease isn't yet known (this is medically known as idiopathic) but it doesn't appear to be hereditary (passed through families) or caused by any other health conditions.
+The cause of Coats’ disease isn't fully known (this is medically known as idiopathic) but it doesn't appear to be hereditary (passed through families) or caused by any other health conditions.

-How Coats’ disease may affect your child’s vision will depend on where in the retina the leaking blood vessels grow.
+How Coats’ disease affects your child’s vision depends on where in the retina the leaking blood vessels grow.
 In the early stages of Coats’ disease peripheral (side) vision is more likely to be affected.
 Peripheral vision describes what you see at the side when you are looking straight ahead.

-Coats’ disease may progress and as more of your child's retina is affected, more of their vision will be affected.
-There is a small central area of your retina, known as the macula.
-The macula gives you your central and detailed vision.
-This is what you use when you look directly at something, for example when you read.
-If Coats’ disease affects their macula then your child's central vision will be affected.
+Coats’ disease may progress and as more of your child's retina is affected, more of their vision can become affected.
+The macula is the small central area of your retina.
+It gives you your central and detailed vision, and this is what you use when you look directly at something, for example when you read.
+If Coats’ disease affects the macula then your child's central vision will be affected.